Ashes 2025/26 schedule: Dates, times and results for every Australia v England Test match

 England’s bid to regain the urn – and win a first Ashes series in Australia since 2010 – has gotten off to a rotten start

-"That was incredible to witness," Australia's stand-in captain Steve Smith said after Head struck a match-winning 123 off 83 balls.
-"Trav took it on and played one of the great Ashes knocks."
+A second star-turn of the series from Mitchell Starc, with both bat and ball, helped the hosts extend their advantage and leave the tourists needing to win all three remaining Tests to regain the Urn.

-With England licking their wounds, usual first-Test venue The Gabba will stage the second Test, beginning on 4 December, a day-night game under the lights.
-Few in the world are as good with the pink ball as Mitchell Starc and Australia will most likely be favourites going into the match in Brisbane.
+A difficult outing with the pink ball has led to plenty of questions over England’s mindset, approach and selection, with the fear now that the tour could deteriorate in the way that trips Down Under have plenty of times in the past.

-The Adelaide Oval will stage the third Test starting on 17 December, before the traditional Boxing Day match at the giant MCG in Melbourne in front of 100,000 fans.
+The Adelaide Oval will host the third Test starting on 17 December, before the traditional Boxing Day match at the giant MCG in Melbourne in front of 100,000 fans.

 The fifth and final Test will be held at the SCG in Sydney, beginning on 4 January.